Anglican High School, Singapore: School uniform

 AHS's full white uniform is closely linked to its Chinese cultural roots, much like other schools in Singapore with Chinese vernacular backgrounds.
 Boys wear white studded shirts with five metal buttons (two on the two chest pockets and three on the shirt front), paired with either white short trousers for lower secondary or white long pants for upper secondary level.
 Girls wear white blouses with three metal buttons on the front, along with a white pleated miniskirt.
 The buttons used to be detachable but the metal buttons are now sewn onto the uniforms for convenience.
 The school badge is worn on the left chest level.
 Student Councillors wear a white shirt with a red tie (regardless of gender) and the respective white bottoms.
 When representing the school at formal occasions, AHS students wear a red school tie and dark green blazers, along with long pants for boys and unpleated skirts for girls.

 Discipline

 AHS has a demerit point system installed along with the discipline guidelines set by the Ministry of Education.
 One demerit point is given for minor offences (e.g. late-coming or improper attire), three demerit points for serious offences (e.g. truancy or defiance), and five demerit points for very serious offences (e.g. smoking, cheating, bullying, fighting or vandalism).
 Disciplinary actions include detention, caning (for male students only) and suspension, depending on the seriousness of the offence committed and the frequency of its recurrence.
 The number of demerit points also affects the student's conduct grade.
-For offences that involve violation of the law, the school also reserves the right to refer the matter to the Police and/or relevant external agencies.
+For offences that involve violation of the law, the school reserves the right to refer the matter to the Police and/or relevant external agencies.